csiro-data-school/python/_episodes/06-lists.md

 *   Use `[]` on its own to represent a list that doesn't contain any values.
     *   "The zero of lists."
 *   Helpful as a starting point for collecting values, like an empty container.
-    (this is will be very useful in future chapters).
+    (empty lists will be very useful in future chapters when we need an *empty container* to collect values).

 ## Lists may contain values of different types